egeste/egeste.github.io/_posts/2017-11-23-Javascript-Audio-Visualizations-pt-1.markdown

 ## Building a React Component

-> Comments for this component are inline.
+> This section assumes you are familiar with basic React concepts.
+Comments for this component are inline.
 [Check out the latest source](https://github.com/egeste/exploring-audio-vis/blob/master/src/components/AudioAnalyser.js) for bugfixes/errata.

 ```javascript
 import React, {